Vahor/n8n-kit/packages/n8n-kit/README.md

 // Results in: "={{ $('Some very long label').item.json.type }}"
 ```

-This helps having to type long names and having to changes everything when the node name changes.
+This avoids typing long names and changing references when the node label changes.
 ### Method Calls

 ```typescript